 The Karabakh horse: a living national symbol

-A guide to the Karabakh horse — the golden-coated mountain breed that is one of Azerbaijan's oldest living symbols.
-Its history, its link to Shusha's Jidir Duzu, and where the tradition lives today.
+A guide to the Karabakh horse — the golden-coated mountain breed and one of Azerbaijan's oldest symbols: its history, Shusha links, and where it lives.

 An ancient mountain breed